elastic/ecs/rfcs/text/0031-risk-fields.md

 <!--
 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->
 In 7.16, we released an experimental feature in the Security solution, called [Host Risk Score](https://www.elastic.co/guide/en/security/7.17/host-risk-score.html).
 Initially, the requirement of the feature was limited to surfacing risky hosts in a customer environment.
 As the feature matures, we want to further integrate it into the Security solution, and be able to perform filtering and sorting operations based on the risk information.
 Furthermore, there's also work currently in progress for a User Risk Score functionality, which will highlight users at risk within the Security solution.
-Both these features (and potentially others) currently do not use could benefit from having a reusable risk field set highlighting information like risk score, risk level, contributors to risk etc.
+Both these features (and potentially others) currently could benefit from having a reusable risk field set highlighting information like risk score, risk level, contributors to risk etc.

 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.